 - 4 credits of English passed

 - 3 credits of Science passed

-- 3 full year Math courses passed
+- 3 credits of Math passed

-- 4 credits of Social Studies passed of which 1 credit satisfies 1 credit of the Humanities requirement
+- 4 credits of Social Studies passed of which 1 credit satisfies 1 credit of the Humanities\ requirement

 - 2 credits of Humanities passed

-- 2 credits of Physical Education passed which includes four years of physical education, 3 units of Health and 2 units of Driver's Education.
+- 2 credits of Physical Education passed which includes four years of Physical Education, 3 units of Health and 2 units of Driver's Education

 - 4 credits of electives

-Currently students who will be graduating in 2023 or later must pass the Algebra 1, Biology, and Literature Keystone Exams with a score of proficient or advanced.
-Students that do not score proficient or advanced on the above mentioned exams will be required to demonstrate postsecondary readiness using one of four additional pathways prescribed by the Department of Education.
+Students must pass the Algebra 1, Biology, and Literature Keystone Exams with a score of proficient or advanced.
+Students that do not score proficient or advanced on the above-mentioned exams will be required to demonstrate postsecondary readiness using one of four additional pathways prescribed by the Department of Education.

-(Humanities Requirement - satisfied via passing Band, Art, Family and Consumer Sciences, or World Languages)
+\(Humanities Requirement - satisfied via passing Band, Art, Family and Consumer Sciences, or World Languages)